A guide to tropicalizations: Compactifications in toric schemes

 We have seen now that (a)--(c) are equivalent and that the generic fibre of $\Ycal_\Sigma$ is proper over $K$ in this case.
-Finally, we prove the last statement.
-The following argument is adapted from a preliminary draft of \cite{BPR}.
-By Lemma \ref{separatedness}, $\Ycal_\Sigma$ is separated over $K^\circ$.
-As we assume now that $\Gamma$ is either divisible or discrete in $\rdop$, Proposition \ref{finite generation} yields that $\Ycal_\Sigma$ is finitely presented over $K^\circ$.
-If the equivalent conditions (a)--(c) hold, then both the generic and the special fibre are geometrically connected and proper over the corresponding base field.
-By Proposition \ref{integral points of toric variety}, every point in $T(K)$ is an integral point of $\Ycal_\Sigma$ .
-Hence we may apply \cite{EGA IV}, Corollaire 15.7.11, to conclude that $\Ycal_\Sigma$ is proper over $K^\circ$.
-Conversely, if $\Ycal_\Sigma$ is proper over $K^\circ$, then the special fibre is proper over $\tilde{K}$.
-By the part of the valuative criterion of properness (\cite{EGA II}, Th\'eor\`eme 7.3.8) which holds also in the non-noetherian situation, we conclude that the special fibre is also non-empty.
+Now we will prove that (a) yields (d).
+So we assume that the equivalent conditions (a)--(c) hold.
+We note that $\Ycal_\Sigma$ is a quasi-compact separated scheme over $K^\circ$ and so we may apply the valuative criterion of universal closedness (\cite{EGA II}, Th\'eor\`eme 7.3.8) which holds also in the non-noetherian situation.
+Let $L^\circ$ be a valuation ring with fraction field $L$ and suppose that we have a commutative diagram